 A fresh perspective on grief support

-When I heard the Southern Metropolitan Cemeteries Trust were bringing out Dr Alan Wolfelt as part of their month-long calendar of events to launch the Centre for Care and Wellbeing at Springvale Botanical Cemetery, I knew I had to attend and hear first-hand his account of the touchstones of grief, and the companioning model of grief support.
+When I heard the Southern Metropolitan Cemeteries Trust were bringing out Dr Alan Wolfelt as part of their month-long calendar of events to launch the Centre for Care & Wellbeing at Springvale Botanical Cemetery, I knew I had to attend and hear first-hand his account of the touchstones of grief, and the companioning model of grief support.

-The Centre for Care and Wellbeing is a welcoming, modern and airy space that comprises a spacious lobby and cosy reading nook, some workshop rooms set up with journaling materials and puzzles, two softly lit spaces for those needing some private time, and a sleek auditorium where everything from yoga to large-scale presentations are held.
+The Centre for Care & Wellbeing is a welcoming, modern and airy space that comprises a spacious lobby and cosy reading nook, some workshop rooms set up with journaling materials and puzzles, two softly lit spaces for those needing some private time, and a sleek auditorium where everything from yoga to large-scale presentations are held.